Skip to main content

 Apart from the mainboard itself, these are the other devices with the firmware in the CHESTER ecosystem:

-1. Extension module CHESTER-Z
+1. Extension module CHESTER-Z1

 2. Extension module CHESTER-S1